Ghosts of the Buenos Aires Subway

 Construction of the tramway, which originally connected Plaza de Mayo and Plaza Miserere, was a huge undertaking, considering the technology of the time.

-The 24-hour a day push to finish on deadline took the lives of two Italian workers, Salvador Vaca and Antonio Salas, when a newly constructed subway wall collapsed on them while they were working the night shift.
+The 24-hour-a-day push to finish on deadline took the lives of two Italian workers, Salvador Vaca and Antonio Salas, when a newly constructed subway wall collapsed on them while they were working the night shift.

 Since then, they gained fame as the ‘Fantasmas de los Obreros del Subte‘ (Ghost Workers of Line A).

-They have a legitimate gripe that may keep them from resting in peace — initially a cover-up led to reports that they fell, but it came out later that negligence caused their deaths.
+They have a legitimate gripe that may keep them from resting in peace — initially, a cover-up led to reports that they fell, but it came out later that negligence caused their deaths.

 Workers say that while cleaning the trains, even after subway operating hours, they hear footsteps and sometimes see a reflection of weathered faces in the window, but when they turn around there is no one there.